DaveKeehl/svelte-reveal/README.md

 You might have also noticed people adding event listeners to the window object in order to transition elements, but in terms of performance it [doesn't scale very well](https://itnext.io/1v1-scroll-listener-vs-intersection-observers-469a26ab9eb6).

 Instead, I decided to use Svelte [actions](https://svelte.dev/docs#template-syntax-element-directives-use-action), which are functions you can attach to a DOM element and that allow you to get access to that particular element and hook into its lifecycle.
 They take up considerably fewer lines of code, and so far I haven't encountered any obstacle or performance drawback.
-Morever, this library is backed by the Intersection Observer API, which is great for performance.
+Moreover, this library is backed by the Intersection Observer API, which is great for performance.

 ## SvelteKit